Reno (Washington, D.C.): Clearance

 However, as early as 1901, the presence of this African American neighborhood in what were becoming elite segregated suburbs presented a problem for white developers.
 They began efforts to removing the community and redeveloping the land.
 During the 1920s, developer the Chevy Chase Land Company and the Chevy Chase Citizens’ Association lobbied the federal government to purchase or condemn Reno for the development of schools and a park for Chevy Chase residents’ use.
 In November 1925, the National Capital Park Commission voted to clear the Reno neighborhood for schools and park and asked the United States Congress, which directly administered the District of Columbia between 1873 and 1975, to pay for it separately.
 Within weeks, bills to eradicate Reno were introduced in both houses and endorsed by the appointed city managers, the Board of Commissioners of the District of Columbia.
 In march of 1926, three Black men, James Neill, Thomas Walker, and Thomas Johnson hurried to the Capitol, and were given the opportunity to plead for Reno's non-removal in public hearings.
-Transcripts of the hearings show these men and several residents including Thornton Lewis, the multiple-time elected Vice President of the Reno Citizens' Association (RCA) argued fervently to save their homes from destruction and themselves from removal.
+Transcripts of the hearings show these men and several residents including Thornton Lewis, the multiple-time elected vice president of the Reno Citizens' Association (RCA) argued fervently to save their homes from destruction and themselves from removal.

 Despite the clear opposition, desire had not faltered amongst Reno's surrounding white neighbors and city officials to continue efforts to remove and redevelop Reno.
-In 1929, the National Capital Park and Planning Commission (NCPPC) began to both buy houses in Reno and threaten condemnation to any that refused to sell.
-Evidence that the destruction of Reno was a racial motivated effort is well documented.
+In 1929, the National Capital Park and Planning Commission (NCPPC) began to buy houses in Reno, threatening the use of eminent domain to owners that refused to sell.
+Evidence that the clearance of Reno was racially motivated is robust.
 In a NCPPC meeting in February 1928, after a vote in general support of Reno's redevelopment, NCPPC member Ulysses S. Grant III stated, “There have been many schemes to get the colored settlements out of there, and this is merely one way of doing it.”
 Similarly, a white employee at the waterworks in Reno related to a research assistant of E. Franklin Frazier that Reno was being cleared as part of a deliberate segregationist plot.
 Through the 1930 and into the late 1940s, NCPPC continued to make offers and buy Reno property.

-Reno's citizens eventually dispersed and the land was developed.